DavideSaccardo/Eigenstates-and-eigenvalues/README.md

 To compile: c++ -o p.x main.cpp lib.cpp
  To run: ./p.x
 -omega analysis:
-main.cpp: it's the code, which finds eigenvalues and eigenvectors of a matrix A, specialized to our analysis of the physics of the solutions of Schr\''odinger equation in the interacting case: omega[] and rho_n[] (which represents rho_max) have a set of values (and eps=1e-10) for that reasons.
+main.cpp: it's the code, which finds eigenvalues and eigenvectors of a matrix A, specialized to our analysis of the physics of the solutions of Schr\"odinger equation in the interacting case: omega[] and rho_n[] (which represents rho_max) have a set of values (and eps=1e-10) for that reasons.
-	Imput values by terminal are:
+	Input values by terminal are:
-	* n: number of mesh points er of points of the problem, the matrix for solving the eigenvalue problem will be (n-1)X(n-1).
+	* n: number of mesh points of the problem, the matrix for solving the eigenvalue problem will be (n-1)X(n-1).
-	If you want you can change the values inside omega, or rho_n[], but you need to declare still 4 or 5.
+	If you want you can change the values inside omega, or rho_n, but you need to declare still 4 for omega or 5 for rho_n.
 If you declare less, you obtain strange values, because the element missed in the array will be filled with a random number.
-	However the values already set are the perfect one for our discussion.
+	However the values already set are suitable for our discussion.

 The programm creates 5 files.
 It fills the files following the scheme:  first column -> variable rho // second column -> eigenvalue // third column -> first eigenvector // fourth column -> second eigenvector // and so on.
 The first 4 files are about the interacting case with with pulsations declared in vector omega and rho_max declared in the first 4 elements of rho_n.
-The last is referencing to the non interacting case with rho_max=rho_n[4].
+The last refers to the non interacting case with rho_max=rho_n[4].

 To compile: c++ -o p.x main.cpp
 To run:
 ./p.x 200

-omega_an: it's a matlab script, which provides the analysis for the physical meaning of solutions of Sch\''odinger equation.
+omega_an: it's a matlab script, which provides the analysis for the physical meaning of solutions of Schr\"odinger equation.
 We let the data (got with main.cpp) inside the folder, so you can try to run the omega_an script.